 Breakfast might include coffee (I make it really strong), tea (usually Earl Grey on hand), toast with butter, peanut butter, jam, maybe steelcut oatmeal.
 I can also do eggs or you're welcome to make them just as you prefer them.
 Please let me know if you take milk in your coffee or would like herbal tea or something else.
 The grocer is steps away, and if I know, I can be prepared.
 Thanks.

 Guests are expected to behave courteously to others in the house, respectfully as regards the furnishings and appliances.
 In the house, we conserve energy and water.
-Hence we unplug electronic devices that may use vampire energy such as chargers and televisions (anything with a micro-controller built into it) when they are not in use.
+Hence we ask that you unplug electronic devices that may use vampire energy such as chargers and televisions (anything with a micro-controller built into it) when they are not in use.

 If you are in need of something and wonder if I have it on hand, please ask.
 If something seems to not be responding normally, or if something breaks, please ask or inform me immediately.

 Please handle my home with care.
 Keeping your items tidy will help you to be sure that they are with you when you leave, and it will also help to insure that damages to the property are not incurred by accident.

 Annie is a watchdog, and she will most likely alert when you arrive.
 If you will stay for longer than a day or two, or you will come and go, making friends with her will cause less disruption.
 It isn't precisely "love me, love my dog," but so as to not be treated as an intruder each time you arrive, it's best to spend a bit of time getting to know her.
 That does not involve petting her on arrival.
 She wants her space, and she'll let you know it if you get too friendly too fast.
 We value her watchdogness, but we also wish to respect others' rest.